 Think about where your target audience usually crowds.
 Perhaps it's a business or a shopping district, a college campus, public parks, even beaches etc. Once you have decided who you want to sell to and where they are, check all the nuances with the city authorities and, if required, get a parking permit.
 Also check out your city’s Chamber of Commerce and Health Department.

 A food truck needs fewer employees than a coffee shop or restaurant.
-Maybe to start with you’ll do everything solo or run it as a family business: The question of staffing disappears.
-On the other hand, some owners prefer to hire 2-3 part-time employees.
+At start you can figure out how to run a food truck solo or as a family business: The question of staffing disappears.
+Further you might prefer to hire 2-3 part-time employees.
 Equipment usually breaks at the worst possible time, so you also need a good mechanic handy.
 And it is crucial to be on the same page with your employees, especially in such an intimate working environment: Hire people who share your views.

 If you serve up delicious and exotic food, people most likely will remember you and come back.
 Food truck cuisine should be practical, not taking too long to cook and serve.
 First, make sure your food is tasty, easy to serve and travels well.
 Ask your friends and family to help you refine your menu, get them to critique your preparations and take their advice.
 Try different recipes and options and experiment until you are completely happy with your menu.
 Did you know you can keep all your recipes in your POS system?

 It’s absolutely essential to find good suppliers.
 Ingredients must be fresh, good quality and fit your menu.
 Maybe you’ll go food shopping in the morning before the work day starts.
 Or you can order online and get deliveries every day or a few times a week, depending on how well sales are going.
-Of course, the best advice here is other people’s experience.
-So, go search the Internet for useful advice from other food truck owners.
+You'll have to compare prices and quality to decide where to source ingredients and plan your purchases.
+Go search the Internet for useful advice from food truck owners in your area.
 The Better Business Bureau is great on advice.